adhilcodes/YOLOv4_DarkNet/README.md

 ## Dataset

+The Dataset for this project is collected and annotated by ourselves.
 ## Our Research

  Inorder to improve our  detection and classification of the classes we have performed some experiments on color augmentation parameters of YOLO V4 .
- We have adjusted the color augmentation parameters HUE, SATURATION and EXPOSURE and trained the YOLO V4 and analyzed the results
+ We have adjusted the color augmentation parameters **HUE**, **SATURATION** and **EXPOSURE** and trained the YOLO V4 and analyzed the results

+ Checkout this to know  moreabout the color augmentation parameters that we have experimented : [**color augmentation **](https://www.ccoderun.ca/darkmark/DataAugmentationColour.html)

  ![](map.jpg)